 School Name School of Behavioural Sciences

 Programme M.A.
 Social Work in Disability Studies and Action

-Course Name Understanding Self f and Wo rking w ith Indiv riduals
+Course Name Understanding Self and Working with Individuals

 Type of Course Core

 Course Code BE M 21 C 54

-Names Rajesh.E
+Names Rajesh.E Rajesh.E

 o f Academic Staff & Qualifications

-Course Social case work and •

-Summary & Justification major approaches, phases and skills and techniques in working with individuals.
+Course Summary & Justification Social case work and its practice will be discussed here along with the major approaches, phases and skills and techniques in working with individuals.

-Semester I
+Semester Ι

 Total Student Learning Time (SLT) Learning Approach Lecture Tutorial Practical Other s(field work) Total Learnin gHours

 Authentic learning Collaborative learning Independent learning 50 20 10 10 90

 Pre-requisite

-Expected Course Outcome Learning Domains PSO No. Build a perspective on the methods of Social Work with focus on Understanding Self and Working with Individuals С 1,2 Illustrate the different approaches in working withindividuals U 5 Appraise the Case Work Communication Skills for working with Individuals A 6 Analyse the practice of Social Case Work method in different settings E 4,6 Elucidate the role of Social Worker in Disability Management and client relationship Ар 4 Build a perspective on relevance of recording in Social Case Work С 9,8 Analyze the socially relevant cases with reference to Indian Context An 2 Build a perspective on the methods of Social Work with focus on Understanding Self and Working with Individuals Illustrate the different approaches in working withindividuals Appraise the Case Work Communication Skills for working with Individuals Analyse the practice of Social Case Work method in different settings Elucidate the role of Social Worker in Disability Management and client relationship Build a perspective on relevance of recording in Social Case Work Analyze the socially relevant cases with reference to Build a perspective on the methods of Social Work with focus on Understanding Self and Working with Individuals Illustrate the different approaches in working with individuals Appraise the Case Work Communication Skills for working with Individuals Analyse the practice of Social Case Work method in different settings Elucidate the role of Social Worker in Disability Management and client relationship Build a perspective on relevance of recording in Social Case Work Analyze the socially relevant cases with reference to An

-^{}Remember (R), Understand (U), Apply (A), Analyse (An), Evaluate (E), Create (C), Skill (S), Interest (I)and Appreciation (Ap)
+Build a perspective on the methods of Social Work with focus on Understanding Self and Working with Individuals Illustrate the different approaches in working with individuals Appraise the Case Work Communication Skills for working with Individuals Analyse the practice of Social Case Work method in 1,2 5 6 with individuals Appraise the Case Work Communication Skills for working with Individuals A 6 working with Individuals Analyse the practice of Social Case Work method in F different settings 4,6 Elucidate the role of Social Worker in Disability Management and client relationship Ар 4 Build a perspective on relevance of recording in Social Case Work C 9,8 Analyze the socially relevant cases with reference to Indian Context An An 2 Elucidate the role of Social Worker in Disability Management and client relationship Build a perspective on relevance of recording in Social Case Work Analyze the socially relevant cases with reference to Indian Context Elucidate the role of Social Worker in Disability Ap Management and client relationship C Build a perspective on relevance of recording in C Social Case Work C Analyze the socially relevant cases with reference to An Endian Context C Sec (R), Understand (U), Apply (A), Analyse (An), Evaluate (E), Creation (C)

-Unit Course description Hours CO No. 1 Methods of social work Definition and objectives of working with individuals Principles related to working with individuals Process of Social Case Work 15 1,2 2 Theories and models of helping individuals Psycho-analytical Psychosocial Problem solving technique Family Therapy 20 2,3 Critical analysis of the approaches and their advantage in the Indian context 3 Case work Communication Skills Effective communication Relationship Transference 10 4 Counter transference Interviewing 4 Case work Methods Case work methods in different settings Special schools Rehabilitation centers 15 4 NGOs Welfare Organizations 5 Understanding the role of social worker Disability Management Client Relationship 10 5 6 Recording Case work Study, review and analysis of cases related to social work in disability management 10 6 7 Analysis and presentation of related socially relevant cases with reference to Indian context 10 7 Activities Conduct institutional visit to various case work settings.
+Unit Course description Hours CO No. 1 Methods of social work Definition and objectives of working with individuals Principles related to working with individuals Process of Social Case Work 15 1,2 2 Theories and models of helping individuals Psycho-analytical Psychosocial 20 2,3 Problem solving technique Family Therapy Critical analysis of the approaches and their advantage in the Indian context 3 Case work Communication Skills Effective communication Relationship Transference Counter transference 10 4 4 Interviewing Case work Methods Case work methods in different settings Special schools Rehabilitation centers NGOs Welfare Organizations 15 4 5 Understanding the role of social worker Disability Management Client Relationship 10 5 6 Recording Case work Study, review and analysis of cases related to social work in disability management 10 6 7 Analysis and presentation of related socially relevant cases with reference to Indian context 10 7 Activities Conduct institutional visit to various case work settings.
 Prepare a term paper on the various approaches and intervention methods in case work.
 Design and present case study.
 Prepare a case work recording with a client.

-Teaching andLearning Approach Classroom Procedure (Mode of transaction) Direct Instruction: Brain storming lecture, Explicit Teaching, Elearning, interactive Instruction: Active co-operative learning, Seminar, Group Assignments Authentic learning, Library work and Group discussion, Presentation by individual student/ Group representative Assessme ntTypes Mode of Assessment Continuous Internal Assessment (CIA) Internal Test - two internal written test examinations Assignments - every students to submit two assignments on selected topics 4.
-Seminar Presentation - every student to prepare a paper on a selected topic and present in the seminar 5.
-Field activity report 6.
-Semester End Examination
+Teaching andLearning ApproachClassroom Procedure (Mode of transaction)Direct Instruction: Brain storming lecture, Explicit Teach learning, interactive Instruction: Active co-operative le Seminar, Group Assignments Authentic learning, Library we Group discussion, Presentation by individual student/ representative Assessme ntTypes Mode of Assessment Continuous Internal Assessment (CIA) Internal Test - two internal written test examinations Assignments - every students to submit two